Master’s Thesis Policy

 - The student must register for both 4-credit thesis courses, either in one semester or over the course of two or more semesters.
 A total of 8 credits must be taken to complete the Master’s thesis.

-- Upon completion of the written portion of the thesis, the student must defend his/her work before the faculty advisor and committee.
+- Upon completion of the written portion of the thesis, the student must defend his/her work before the faculty adviser and committee.
 (Defense Authorization Form)

-- Approved theses by the advisor and committee can be submitted to the Mugar Library for publication.
+- Approved theses by the adviser, committee, and Associate Dean can be submitted to the Mugar Library for publication.
 Theses must meet strict formatting guidelines and submit the library’s “Thesis and Dissertation Approval” form.
-See the Library Guide for Writers of Theses for details on formatting the thesis for the library.
-A separate Mugar Library Thesis Approval Form must be completed in conjuction with the Mugar Library Theses/Dissertations Coordinator and the Office of the Dean at MET.
+See the Library Guide for Writers of Theses for details on formatting the thesis for electronic submission using ProQuest to the library.
+A separate Mugar Library Thesis Approval Checklist must be completed in conjunction with the Mugar Library Theses/Dissertations Coordinator and the Office of the Dean at MET.